feedfm/Airplay2ndScreen/README.md

-This sample app shows how you can take advantage of iOS's ability to detect and treat an AirPlay device as an 'external display' so that you can display your video, full screen, on the AirPlay device and while iOS also streams Feed Media music through it.
+This sample app shows how you can take advantage of iOS's ability to detect and treat an AirPlay device as an 'external display' so that you can display your video, full screen, on the AirPlay device while iOS also streams Feed Media music through it.

 ## Sample App